quasi-coherent/tern/README.md

 /// `$CARGO_MANIFEST_DIR/src/migrations` is a collection of migration files.
 /// The optional `table` attribute permits a custom location for a migration
-/// history table.
+/// history table in the target database.
 #[derive(MigrationSource, MigrationContext)]
 #[tern(source = "src/migrations", table = "example")]
 struct Example {
-   // `Example` itself needs to be an executor without the annotation.
+   // `Example` itself needs to be an executor without this annotation.
    #[tern(executor_via)]
     executor: SqlxPgExecutor,
 }